-The SEC recently warned equity crowdfunding investors about a popular Reg CF security called a ‘SAFE’—Simple Agreement for Future Equity.
-The Commission is concerned investors purchasing SAFEs may be unaware of their risks and should be cautious of this “exotic” Silicon Valley security.
+The SEC recently warned investors about a popular Reg CF security called a ‘SAFE’—Simple Agreement for Future Equity.
+The Commission is concerned those purchasing SAFEs may be unaware of their risks.
+It thinks they should be cautious of this “exotic” Silicon Valley security.

-Although SAFEs have drawbacks for early investors, if done with favorable terms they provide potentially big returns while giving early stage companies freedom to manage initial growth without the burdens associated with traditional securities.
-Investors should always weigh risks and understand their investments but SAFEs are not inherently unsafe, they can benefit both startups and early investors.
+Although SAFEs have drawbacks, if done with favorable terms they provide potentially big returns.
+They also give early stage companies freedom to manage initial growth without the burdens associated with other securities.
+Investors should always weigh risks but SAFEs are not inherently unsafe, they can benefit both startups and early investors.

 SAFE’s are a product of Y Combinator, rated by Forbes the most successful startup incubator.
 Its companies have a combined valuation of $8 billion and include well-known names like Reddit and Airbnb.
-SAFEs were born as an alternative to the convertible notes Silicon Valley startups provided early investors, which featured sometimes-burdensome interest rates and maturity dates.
+SAFEs arose as an alternative to the convertible notes Silicon Valley startups provided early investors.
+These contracts featured sometimes-burdensome interest rates and maturity dates.

 But the factors that work against SAFEs investors have reciprocal benefits for young companies.
-They provide capital to entrepreneurs without strings that stifle flexibility and innovation in the early stages and allow the company to adapt to market conditions.
-The security documents are relatively simple meaning less time for tedious negotiations over details germane to bigger financing rounds.
+They provide capital without strings that stifle flexibility in early stages and allow the company to quickly adapt.
+The documents are relatively simple mean less time for tedious negotiations.
 And the lack of voting rights or maturity dates allows entrepreneurs flexibility to grow without the burden of multiple owners or the threat of looming debt payments.

 Many companies considering equity crowdfunding fit the SAFE model.
 They are early stage ventures with limitless potential but need quick, simple financing to implement next-level growth or reach benchmarks that trigger future funding.
 As with any investment, the terms are paramount.
 Does the SAFE come with a generous valuation cap or discount rate that adequately rewards early investors taking bigger risks and granting more autonomy?
 These details inform whether a particular SAFE is worth the risk.

-Companies offering SAFEs on Reg CF should realize these bigger investor risks and provide perks and very favorable terms with market caps and discount rates.
-They should also realize they are competing against other SAFEs and instruments that give investors more upfront security.
+Companies offering SAFEs on Reg CF should realize these bigger investor risks.
+They should provide perks and very favorable terms with market caps and discount rates.
+They should also realize they are competing against instruments that give investors more upfront security.

 But generally SAFEs are not unsafe, they require a bigger risk upfront for a heftier reward later on.